Get a demo of Culture Amp

 How does Media Production and Publication compare?

-On the lower side, people in Media Production & Publication had much lower favorable scores than average in Action, Feedback & Recognition, and Service & Quality Focus.
+On the lower side, people in Media Production & Publication had much lower favorable scores than average in Company Performance, Learning & Development, and Engagement.

-The highest scoring question for Media Production & Publication had 90% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Media Production & Publication had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Management.

-People in Media Production & Publication were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 13% of people disagreeing (+0% above average).
+People in Media Production & Publication were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 20% of people disagreeing (+3% above average).

 Which questions matter the most?